ynput/ayon-documentation/website/docs/ayon_launcher_admin.md

 :::info Build AYON Launcher

 **Unless you know what you are doing,**
 Building your own AYON Launcher is mostly useful to get unreleased launcher versions.
+More info see [Building AYON Desktop application](dev_launcher.md#building-ayon-desktop-application)

-Also, you can get the latest releases from Github directly
+Also, you can find the all official launcher builds in [ayon-launcher/releases | Github](https://github.com/ynput/ayon-launcher/releases) wher eyou can download them directly.

 Keep in mind, You can extend AYON launcher using a custom addon where e.g. you can extend AYON [tray menu](ayon_launcher_artist_basic.md#tray-menu) to add your own actions, extend the [launcher actions](ayon_launcher_artist_basic.md#launcher-ui) to add your own actions.
 :::